ibm-mas/ansible-devops/docs/playbooks/dependencies.md

 export MAS_INSTANCE_ID=masdev1
 export MAS_CONFIG_DIR=~/masconfig

-ansible-playbook playbooks/dependencies/install-uds.yml
+ansible-playbook ibm.mas_devops.deps_install_uds
 ```

 ## Install SLS
 Before you use this playbook you will likely want to edit the `MAS_CONFIG_DIR` variable to supply your own configuration, instead of the sample data provided.
 Refer to the [sls_install](../roles/sls_install.md) role documentation for more information.
 The playbook will also call the [gencfg_sls](../roles/gencfg_sls.md) role after the install to generate the slscfg.

 ### Example usage: release build